Lars-m/gatsby-fullstackjs-spring2019/src/pages/period2/day4.md

 ---
 title: "An introduction to NoSQL, MongoDB and Mongoose"
-period: "Period-2"
+period: "Flow-2"
 date: "19-03-2019"
 pageintro: |
    A quick intro to NoSQL.
-We will focus only on document database and more specifically use
+We will focus only on document database and more specifically use.

-   MongoDB with Mongoose as a layer between your code and the DB (somehow similar to what you know with JPA)
+   MongoDB with Mongoose as a layer between your code and the DB (somehow similar to what you know with JPA).

 ---